Turtle Wall - Red Cliffs Desert Reserve

 Distance: 2.08 miles (from Chuckwalla Trail - 4.08 miles total)

 Turtle Wall is a popular trail that offers amazing scenery without having to drive far.
 Great for kids and all hikers, the single dirt path has an open view and follows rock formations to connect the Chuckwalla trail to Paradise Rim.
 The trail is well maintained and relatively flat with a slight elevation just before the turnaround point.
 At the turnaround point, the trail hits Paradise Rim trail to reveal a stunning view over Entrada and Ivins.
 Bikers also enjoy Turtle Wall trail and share the path often at the beginning of the trail.
 The trail’s open view helps to notice any approaching bikers.
 There is almost no shade which makes it a hike for the morning or evening accompanied with water.
 Like most trails in the Red Cliffs Desert Reserve, Turtle Wall is dog friendly and is a great place to walk a dog under the guidelines.
+The hike climbs up red rocks and into desert tortoise territory.
+These tortoises, accompanied with many other wildlife, are often sighted along the trail and provide a great feeling of being within nature.
 The round trip distance of 2.08 miles (from Chuckwalla Trail – 4.08 miles total) makes it a quick and fun hike for all with a great view.

 ROUND TRIP LENGTH